 AIRBAGS.
 Consult your truck brand dealership for recommendations for your specific make and model.
-Air bags will greatly improve vehicle handling and safety.
-They raise a loaded truck to normal unloaded ride height, providing a more balanced and comfortable ride.
+Airbags will greatly improve vehicle handling and safety.
+They raise a loaded truck to a normal unloaded ride height, providing a more balanced and comfortable ride.

-HEAVY DUTY SHOCKS.
+HEAVY-DUTY SHOCKS.
 Consult your truck brand dealership for recommendations for your specific make and model.
-Use of heavy-duty shocks may help reduce wear and tear on your truck's frame.
+The use of heavy-duty shocks may help reduce wear and tear on your truck's frame.